Academic Regulations

 0-49 F (Fail) 0.0

-Final grades, at the Undergraduate level, are presented as numerical grades with a corresponding letter grade on the official UofT transcript.
+Final grades at the undergraduate level are presented as numerical grades with a corresponding letter grade on official UofT transcripts.

 Non-Grade Symbols